Campus Improvement Plan

 Strategy 1: Generate weekly attendance reports that identify students with excessive absences.

-Strategy's Expected Result/Impact: Increased attendance percentage.
+Strategy's Expected Result/Impact: Increase student attendance.

 Staff Responsible for Monitoring: Assistant Principals